 (6) Knowingly buys, or receives as a pledge of an obligation or debt, public property from an officer or employee of the state, or a member of the guard, who lawfully may not sell or pledge the property; or

-(7) Knowingly makes, uses, or causes to be made or used, a false record or statement material to an obligation to pay or transmit money or property to the state, or knowingly conceals or knowingly and improperly avoids or decreases an obligation to pay or transmit money or property to the state; is liable to the state for a civil penalty of not less than five thousand five hundred dollars ($ 5,500) and not more than eleven thousand dollars ($ 11,000), plus three (3) times the amount of damages which the state sustains because of the act of that person.
-A person violating this subsection (a) shall also be liable to the state for the costs of a civil action brought to recover any such penalty or damages.
+(7) Knowingly makes, uses, or causes to be made or used, a false record or statement material to an obligation to pay or transmit money or property to the state, or knowingly conceals or knowingly and improperly avoids or decreases an obligation to pay or transmit money or property to the state; is liable to the state for a civil penalty in an amount equal to the civil penalty set forth in the Federal False Claims Act, following the Federal Civil Penalties Inflation Agreement Act of 1990 (31 U.S.C. § 3729(a)), Pub.
+L. No. 101-410 § 5, 104 Stat.
+891, note following 28 U.S.C. § 2461, as amended and annually adjusted by the Federal Civil Penalties Inflation Adjustment Improvements Act of 2015, plus three (3) times the amount of damages the state sustains because of the act of that person.
+A person violating this subsection (a) shall also be liable to the state for the costs of a civil action brought to recover any penalty or damages.

 (b) Definitions.
 For purposes of this section: